 Step 3.
 Try to use your connections.

 Personal referral is an easiest way to get a job on a ship.
-Polish your address books, check Facebook profiles of your former schoolmates, talk to people.
-Is anyone working on a cruise ship?
-Did anyone work there before?
-They may hand you a helping hand, or at least a phone number of someone you should call to….
+Polish your address books, check Facebook profiles of your former schoolmates, look at LinkedIn, talk to people around you.

 Prepare for the common interview questions, speak with enthusiasm, show them the value you can bring to their team.
 The following article on Interview Penguin will help you with your interview preparation: